johnmholmes/Controlling_And_Automating_A_Model_Railway_With_OpenLCB_Video_Series/Part 5 Files/README.md

 I have included the Anyrail file as well as the Jpeg picture file.

-The Script will also appear in the folder in tomorrow 16 August.
+The Script will also appear in the folder tomorrow 16 August.